6 Best ASICS Walking Shoes in 2024

 What makes it the best?

-The GT 2000 12 emerged as the top lightweight stability shoe among the Asics walking-running lineup.
+We crowned the GT 2000 13 as the top lightweight stability ASICS walking-running shoe.
 Hours of intensive lab tests and miles of extensive runs confirm it takes stability shoes to the next level with its light build, subtle support, and lasting comfort.

-GT 2000 feels light with every stride.
-Our scales confirm it’s only 9.7 oz (275g) vs. the 10.5 oz (299g) average weight of stability shoes in our lab.
-This Asics shoe shaves off grams by incorporating less pronounced supportive elements, which feel pleasantly non-intrusive.
-The main feature is the 3D Guidance System, which comprises a wide landing base and a strategic midsole geometry to keep us centered.
-Our caliper confirms the midsole is 5.9/6.0 mm wider in the forefoot and heel.
+GT 2000 13 feels light with every stride.
+Our scales confirm it’s only 9.3 oz (264g), an excellent figure since stability shoes tend to exceed the 10-oz mark.
+This ASICS shoe shaves off grams by incorporating less pronounced supportive elements, which feel pleasantly subtle.
+The main feature is the 3D Guidance System, which comprises an expansive heel and a high level of torsional rigidity to keep us centered.
+Our caliper confirms the heel is a whopping 11.5 mm wider than average.
 This innovation does the job without a demanding presence.

-We ran without counting the miles since the cushion felt comfortable and bouncy.
-Our cut-in-half shoe shows the well-loved FF Blast+ foam, which measures a balanced 25.1 HA per our durometer.
-This translates to a healthy balance of support and plushness.
-To ensure a pain-free experience, GT 2000 includes the PureGEL into the heel for gentler landings.
+We moved without counting the miles since our feet felt at home.
+Our cut-in-half shoe shows the well-loved FF Blast+ foam, which measures a soft 18.5 HA per our durometer.
+To ensure a pain-free experience for rear striking, which is the first to land when walking, GT 2000 13 includes the PureGEL into the heel for gentler landings.

 Pros